akileez/apollo/README.md

 Apollo
 =====

 Assemble Bootstrap crafted development environment featuring Grunt &amp; Handlebars including Javascript.
-This is my custom static site development environment.
+This is my way of building static sites.

 This is a **work in progress** as I move my working environment from dev machine to public github.
-Need to generalize files.
+Everything is subject to change without notice.

-more infomation in the [wiki](https://github.com/akileez/apollo/wiki) until I get everything running and site generated.
+more infomation in the [wiki](https://github.com/akileez/apollo/wiki) until I get a demo site generated.

+My initial goals for this project:
+---
+* develop a dev environment so as not to be dependent on any commerical product.
+* automate the creation of sitemaps, navigation, forms, and tables.
+All things I hate doing by hand.
+* learn javascript

 ## Requirements
 node, shelljs

 ## Settings